Oral Appliances Treatment - las colinas, TX

 - Lateral flexibility eliminates “locked-in” sensation and offers freedom to talk and drink

-- Patented Optimized Retention of the Mandible (ORM) articulation promotes mouth closing and physiological breathing during sleep3
+- Patented Optimized Retention of the Mandible (ORM) articulation promotes mouth closing and physiological breathing during sleep.

-The Moses appliance, by Dr. Alan Moses, has a unique design that actually encourages the tongue to move forward into the opening you see below.
+The Moses appliance (designed by Dr. Alan Moses) has a unique design that actually encourages the tongue to move forward into the opening you see below.
 When added to the adjustability of the mandible, and when a bite is taken that incorporates a vertical opening component, this newcomer to the sleep market shows great potential.

-The SUAD appliance allows more lateral movement than most of the appliances, and is specially made for our patients who enjoy grinding their teeth at night (you know who you are) The thermoflex material usually requires heating in warm/hot water to soften it enough to place it every night.
-It also comes with a Morning Repositioner, used for isometric exercises (clenching on bicuspid area) for 15 minutes in morning to help the bite return to normal.
+The SUAD appliance allows more lateral movement than most other oral appliances and is specially made for our patients who enjoy grinding their teeth at night (you know who you are).
+The thermoflex material usually requires heating in warm/hot water to soften it enough to place it every night.
+It also comes with a Morning Repositioner, used for isometric exercises (clenching on bicuspid area) for 15 minutes in the morning to help the bite return to normal.

-The OASYS Oral/Nasal Airway System is another, but is the first dental device to be reviewed by both the dental and ENT divisions of the FDA and to be approved as a dental device for treatment of snoring and sleep apnea through mandibular repositioning and also as a nasal dilator for reduction of nasal resistance and improved nasal breathing.
+The OASYS Oral/Nasal Airway System is another popular appliance and the first dental device to be reviewed by both the dental and ENT divisions of the FDA and approved as a dental device for treatment of snoring and sleep apnea through mandibular repositioning and also as a nasal dilator for reduction of nasal resistance and improved nasal breathing.
 To understand the way the dilator works, close your lips and hold your teeth together while breathing slowly through your nose for several breaths.

 Notice how much easier it is to inhale?
 This is why the OASYS is designed this way.

 The Herbst appliance has been used in the orthodontic field for many years to encourage the lower jaw to move forward during growth.
-It's place in the sleep market is not too different.
+Its place in the sleep market is not too different.
 However, instead of being used during growth, it holds the mandible in a forward position to open the airway, as do most of the appliances designed to help sleep apnea and snoring.
-Advantages are its simplicity and long term place in the dental arena.
+Its advantages are its simplicity and long-term place in the dental arena.

 SilentNite Custom Design